-CORRECTION: The original headline for this article stated, “Immigrant Bicyclist Hit by Car and Handed Over to ICE on the Spot”.
+First published on May 19, 2017 CORRECTION: The original headline for this article stated, “Immigrant Bicyclist Hit by Car and Handed Over to ICE on the Spot”.
 That was incorrect.
-The immigrant was arrested by Border Patrol, a division of Customs and Border Patrol.
-Click here to see the incident report.
+The immigrant was arrested by Border Patrol, a division of Customs and Border Protection.
+Of interest from other sources: Click here to see the incident report.

 by Naja and Arnaud Girard…….
 Get out of the tent!
 Joe Sanders had just woken up to deputies yelling orders.
 As he peers through the slit in his tent his eye suddenly focuses on the barrel of a deputy’s gun 6 inches away and pointed straight at him.
 Now, according to the federal government, Joe had pitched his tent on public land.